 Why I Started A Frugal Living Blog – My Story

-Reading through my posts, it occurred to me that I haven’t given you, my readers, much information as to why I chose to start a blog.
+Reading through my posts, it occurred to me that I haven’t given you, my readers, much information as to why I chose to start a frugal living blog.
 I’ve been posting my recipes, deals, and tips, but before I go on… Let me tell you a bit more about myself!!
 Update: I know have a Self-Care blog too!
 You can check it out here.

 I have also enjoyed writing in journals throughout the last few decades of my life.
 Writing is so therapeutic and relaxing.
 It feels good to put those words on paper!